-This post concerns Ghassan Abdullah Al Sharbi (spelled al-Shirbi at Wiki), a captured al Qaeda enemy combatant being held at GTMO (Guantanamo Bay Naval Base).
-We both graduated from Embry-Riddle Aeronautical University in Prescott, Arizona and I knew him personally while there.
+This post concerns Ghassan Abdullah Al Sharbi, a captured al Qaeda enemy combatant from Saudi Arabia being held at Guantanamo Bay Naval Base.
+We both graduated from Embry-Riddle Aeronautical University in Prescott, Arizona in 1998 and I knew him very well.

 In 2006, I found this article on the US DOD Website: